Create A WebView-free Blog App with React Native Render HTML, Part III

 below:

-block, they will be rendered in a View
+block, they will be rendered in a View, so we can pass onLayout in

 pretty ugly, so we'll use some styles and fixes to prettify it!